What Are Plugins? How Plugins Work – The Complete Beginner’s Guide

 What is a plugin?

 A plugin is an add-on software component that extends the functionality of an existing application without modifying its core code.
-It’s designed to enhance features or add new capabilities while maintaining the integrity of the original program.
+It’s designed to enhance features or add new capabilities while maintaining the integrity of the original program, allowing users to customize their software experience based on specific needs.

 How do plugins work?